-- Reuse isolation — control who is allowed to share cached prefixes.
+- KVCache isolation — control who is allowed to share cached prefixes.
 A prompt cached for one

 tenant must not be reused by another.
 This is what